Gay Dictionary Arabic

 Equal, the same sex.
 Neutral.+

-Moghayirat el jins is the positive neologism coined to refer to transgender and transsexual women.+
+Moghayir el jins is the positive neologism coined to refer to transgender and transsexual men.+

 Mozdawij el moyool el jinsiya is the positive neologism with the meaning of bisexual man.+